jaka87/vetercek_WS/README.md

 + Send WS battery state to the server
 + Remote adjustment of the time between updates (depending on sever response)
 + Remote adjustment of wind wane offset (depending on sever response)
++ Wind speed and direction are measured for 1 second every ten seconds.
+While this will not detect winds under 2KT it is a good compromise for battery life

 ## Required parts
 + Arduino pro mini 3.3V **3€**
+  + LED is removed to save battery life
 + Davis 6410 anemometer **150€**
 + Sim800l gsm module **4€**
+  + LED is removed to save battery life
 + DHT22 temperature sensor **3€**
 + DS18B20 water temperature sensor **4€**
 + TP4056 li-ion charger **1€**
 + 5 or 6V Monocrystalline Solar Power Panel **10€**
 + 3.6V li-ion batteries **10-15€**
+  +2-3 batteries with paralel connection
 + Waterproof housing
 + Some minor electrical parts like resistors, capacitors, diodes...